trento-project/web/hack/flaky_tests_analysis/README.md

 ### Analysis & Results

 First, we install python dependencies needed by the script file.
-There is a make target provided by this, as well as a requirements file should once choose to do so in a custom/different way.
+There is a make target provided by this, as well as a requirements file should one choose to do so in a custom/different way.

 On non-Nix systems:
 ```